eunomia-bpf/bpf-developer-tutorial/src/38-btf-uprobe/README_en.md

 The userspace application, however, also need CO-RE.
 For example, the SSL/TLS uprobe is widely used to capture the plaintext data from the encrypted traffic.
 It is implemented with the userspace library, such as OpenSSL, GnuTLS, NSS, etc. The userspace application and libraries also has different versions, it would be complex if we need to compile and maintain the eBPF program for each version.

-Here is some new tools and methods to help us enable CO-RE for userspace application.
+Let's see what will happen if CO-RE is not enabled for userspace applications, and how the BTF from userspace applications can solve this.

 ## No BTF for userspace program